Physics-Informed Neural Engine Sound Modeling with Differentiable Pulse-Train Synthesis: Training and Evaluation

 \subsection{Dataset and Training Setup}

-We train PTR on three subsets (A, B, C) of the Procedural Engine Sounds Dataset \cite{doerflerAnalysisDrivenProceduralGeneration2026}, each containing approximately 2.5 hours of audio.
-The subsets represent: (A) inline-four engine characteristics, (B) V8 with low-frequency resonant exhaust, and (C) V8 with pronounced mid-range frequencies and metallic resonances.
+We train PTR on three subsets (A, B, C) of the Procedural Engine Sounds Dataset~\cite{doerflerAnalysisDrivenProceduralGeneration2026}, each containing approximately 2.5 hours of audio.
+The subsets represent different petrol engine acoustics: (A) inline-four cylinder configuration with predominantly harmonic components, (B) V8 with moderate stochastic perturbations and low-frequency resonant exhaust, and (C) V8 with pronounced mid-range frequencies, strong harmonic deviations and metallic resonances transforming broadband exhaust noise components.
 This progression ($A < B < C$) increases spectral and temporal complexity, enabling evaluation of generalization capabilities.
 Each subset undergoes a 90/10 train-validation split.

 Audio is processed in batches of 8 containing 65,536-sample mono chunks (4 seconds at 16 kHz) extracted with 50\% overlap.
 Control signals are downsampled to 125 Hz model frame rate and standardized using training-set statistics.
 Additionally, non-standardized RPM and torque are preserved at audio rate for conditioning signal derivation.
 Training employs AdamW optimizer (learning rate $1 \times 10^{-3}$, weight decay $1 \times 10^{-2}$) with one-cycle scheduling over 100 epochs ($\approx$45,000 steps).